break-stuff/kickstand-ui-docs-beta/docs/forms/date.md

         },
         {
             "property": "og:description",
-            "content": "The Kickstand UI checkbox form field is designed to abstract away complexity and provide a consistent user experience as well as some features to improve usability."
+            "content": "The Kickstand UI date form field is designed to abstract away complexity and provide a consistent user experience as well as some features to improve usability."
         },
         {
             "property": "twitter:image:src",